rancilio-pid/clevercoffee/README.md

 # How to use a simple LED as brewReady signal
 - The easiest way is to use arduino GPIO15.
 For this to work you have to connect a resistor and in parallel another resistor with the led in series.
 This has to be connected between GPIO Pin 15 and GROUND.
-- Technical decription can be found here https://www.forward.com.au/pfod/ESP8266/GPIOpins/index.html
+- A technical description can be found here https://www.forward.com.au/pfod/ESP8266/GPIOpins/index.html
-- The configure in config.h:
+- Required configuration in config.h:
   - #define BREW_READY_LED 1
-  - #define BREW_READY_DETECTION 0.2  (or any other value)
+  - #define BREW_READY_DETECTION 0.2  # or any other value

 # Changelog
+- 2.0.1_beta5:
+  - RemoteDebug inactivity time requires a version not yet in arduino library manager.
+Therefore a workaround is document in the meantime.
+  - Pre-Infusion variables are now configurable in config.h: PREINFUSION, PREINFUSION_PAUSE, BREWTIME
+  - Emergency temperature theshold is now configurable in config.h: EMERGENCY_TEMP
+  - BrewDetection sensitivity is now configurable in config.h: BREWDETECTION_SENSITIVITY (renamed from brewboarder)
 - 2.0.1_beta4:
   - Limit auto-tuning of steadyPower to reduce overly increased values.
   - Fix bug in brew().bezugsZeit calculation.